Hit enter to search or ESC to close

 Underinsurance: a growing risk for New Zealand businesses in 2026

-Most New Zealand businesses assume their insurance will hold up when something unexpected happens.
-But in 2026, that assumption is tripping up more businesses than ever.
-The biggest risks aren’t just the major events we remember, like the Auckland Anniversary floods and Cyclone Gabrielle, rather it’s the way businesses have evolved faster than their insurance solutions do.
+Most New Zealand businesses assume their insurance cover will hold up when something unexpected happens.
+But in 2026, that assumption is driving a growing underinsurance problem.
+The biggest risks aren’t just the major events we remember, like the Auckland Anniversary floods and Cyclone Gabrielle, but rather the way businesses have evolved faster than their insurance solutions do.

 Three years on, the Auckland Anniversary floods and Cyclone Gabrielle still stand as the largest weather-related insurance events in New Zealand’s history, with more than 118,000 claims and an estimated $3.75 billion total cost.
 These events were a wake-up call.
 But the bigger story now is how business models have changed since then, and how far sums insured and business interruption settings are falling behind.